DigiBP/25DIGIBP2/README.md

 The process begins with internal planning to determine training dates.
 Invitations for Microsoft Teams sessions are manually sent via Outlook.
 This coordination often involves several rounds of back-and-forth, as not all proposed dates suit both GWP coordinators and instructors.

-## 2. Registration Page and Promotion (Runs in Parallel with Step 1)
+## 2. Registration Page and Promotion

+_Note: Runs in Parallel with Step 1_

 While training dates are still being coordinated, the marketing team begins preparing the registration page in Pimcore.
 This includes adding the detailed agenda and building the online registration form (available in both German and English).